 W-9 Form 2022 – The W-9 Form or Request for Taxpayer Identification Number and Accreditation form, offers a company with appropriate individual details about a freelancer or an independent contractor (IC) for tax purposes in the United States.
 The Form requests details such as the IC’s name, address, social security number (SSN), and more.
-The information is use to create a 1099-MISC.
-A W-9 Form is a vital tool for companies to collect info about the worker for earnings tax needs.
+The information is used to create a 1099-MISC.
+A new 2022 W-9 Form is a vital tool for companies to collect info about the worker for earnings tax needs.
 Confirming the details on this Form and keeping it updated guarantees you gathered precise individual details.

 Typically, the IRS Form W-9 and the Tax Identification Number and Certification are a requirement by employers.
 They’re detailed to provide necessary information for businesses relating to their independent contractors.
 A company must report payments made to a contractor, either adding up to $600 or more, within a tax year.
 Such information is reported to the Internal Revenue Service (IRS).
 An information return called FORM 1099-MISC is used.
 To complete the information, businesses pick the name, address, tax identification number, or the contractors’ Social Security number.
 Senders and recipients don’t need to send a copy to the IRS.